Who are the first, second, third and fourth world countries

 The term Third World implies counties and their people are inferior due to widespread poverty and other factors.
 Third World obscures all parts of a country's culture and contributions that are not of an economic nature.

-Fourth world people of refugee camps may live in long rows of tents or other shelters where most of the inhabitants rely on aid distributions and are therefore considered Fourth World because they are stateless with no GDP.
+Fourth world people of refugee camps may live in long rows of tents or other shelters where most of the inhabitants rely on aid distributions and are therefore considered Fourth World because they are stateless with no or little income.

 The document emphasizes the rights of indigenous peoples to live in dignity, to maintain and strengthen their own institutions, cultures and traditions and to pursue their self-determined development, in keeping with their own needs and aspirations.